-The majority of jobs in local authorities normally work to a 9am to 5pm, 35 to 40-hour week, Monday to Friday.
-However, many offer ways of flexible working, including flexi-time, part-time working, job sharing, reduced or compressed hours, and working from home.
+You'll usually work 35 to 40 hours per week, Monday to Friday, 9am to 5pm.
+However, many roles offer ways of flexible working, including flexi-time, part-time working, job sharing, reduced or compressed hours, and working from home.

 Some evening and very occasional weekend working may be required to attend meetings or events.

 What to expect

 - The work is predominately office based, mainly in shared offices and can involve contact with a variety of people.
 It may also be possible to work from home.
 Some local government officers will be expected to carry out site or estate visits, which can be conducted in all weathers.